EricWVGG/sanity-advanced-validators/README.md

 ### maxDimensions

 Enforces that an uploaded image asset is at most certain dimensions.
+You can test on both, just x, or just y.

 ```typescript
 dimensions: {x?: number, y?: number},